smeredith/smeredith.github.io/_posts/2016-10-22-freebsd-dell-inspiron-e1505-laptop.md

 ### Build the firmware kernel module

-I don't really know what happens in this step.
+I don't really know what happens in this step, but I think a firmware module is build that gets applied to the hardware whenever the driver is loaded.
-I just followed instructions.
+Really, I just followed instructions.

 For this, kernel sources are required.
 If you didn't check the "src" box during installation, you can download the version that matched your installed version and extract the files: